-MCCHS has served refugees from Bosnia, Kosovo, Somalia, and Burma and now we are serving newly arrived refugees from Iraq.
-We have been providing services to twenty six Iraqi families and are looking after their financial, physical, and mental needs and are providing moral support to facilitate their transition to their new country.
-MCC has a distinct advantage over other agencies as we have employees and volunteers who speak different languages including Arabic, Urdu, and Hindi.
+MCCHS has served refugees from different parts of world and we are also serving newly arrived refugees.
+We have been providing services to many Iraqi families and are looking after their financial, physical, and mental needs and are providing moral support to facilitate their transition to their new country.
+MCCHS has a distinct advantage over other agencies as we have employees and volunteers who speak different languages including Arabic, Urdu, and Hindi.
 We also have knowledge and information about the cultural and religious traditions of these refugees.
-Consequently, we have been able to form a relationship of trust with the
+Consequently, we have been able to form a relationship of trust with the Iraqi refugee families.

 - Assessment of needs of each family.

-- Providing transport to and fro to different offices, clinics, and grocery stores.
+- Providing transport to and from to different offices, clinics, and grocery stores.